lamtranluu/Final-Project/README.md

 * [Conclusions](https://github.com/lamtranluu/lam.labwork/tree/main/Final%20Project#%EF%B8%8F-conclusions)

 ## Context
 Marvel and DC are two of the most popular film producers in the movie industry.
-Both brand has gained very high engagement from audiences, which can be proved by the success of box office revenue.
+Both brand has gained very high engagement from audiences, which can be proved by their success of box office revenue.
 30% of top 20 highest grossing box office revenue belong to Marvel & DC movies.
 - However, let explore a bit deeper in their success per company.
 According top 10 successful movies in each brand, Marvel gained remarkable gross revenue 1,5B (over 70%) compared to DC's revenue (850M) by using slightly higher budget 20%  more than DC to produce movie.
 - The winning of Marvel has inspired me to analyze which factors has contributed for their sucess in the movie industry, therefore i decided to take a look at 20,000 movie reviews to find down my answers.